 BIOL 396 Entomology with Lab A comprehensive introduction to the biology and classification of insects.
 Topics covered include insect structure, function, development, behavior, principles of control, identification, systematics, and evolution.
 Laboratories include field trips to local sites to observe and collect insects, and to view ongoing basic and applied research projects by local entomologists.
 Students will gain experience in rearing and handling insects.
-All are required to assemble a collection of local insects.Prerequisite: BIOL-123 and BIOL-224 All course prerequisites must be met with a minimum grade of C-.
+All are required to assemble a collection of local insects.
+Prerequisite: BIOL-224 with a minimum grade of C-.

 BIOL 420 Advanced Molecular Genetics W/ Lab Advanced treatment of principles and methods of modern molecular genetics.
 Building on principles from core biology courses, this course covers multiple perspectives on genetics, including gene structure and regulation, modes and patterns of inheritance, identification and manipulation of specific genes, as well as population and quantitative genetics.
-Laboratories feature classical and molecular approaches including gene mapping with Drosophila, PCR and sequencing-based human genotyping, and accessing and utilizing bioinformatics databases.Prerequisite: Take BIOL-112 and BIOL-246 All course prerequisites must be met with a minimum grade of C-.
+Laboratories feature classical and molecular approaches including gene mapping with Drosophila, PCR and sequencing-based human genotyping, and accessing and utilizing bioinformatics databases.Prerequisite: BIOL-246 with a minimum grade of C-.

 BIOL 484 Topics in Biology: Neurodegenerative Disorders The molecular underpinnings of nervous system disease and injury states will be investigated.
 A combination of lectures, discussions, and student presentations of research articles will be employed.
 Course readings will come exclusively from the primary literature.
-Topics covered will include neurodegenerative diseases, nervous system injury states, drug addiction, and brain tumors.Prerequisite: BIOL-246 All course prerequisites must be met with a minimum grade of C-.
+Topics covered will include neurodegenerative diseases, nervous system injury states, drug addiction, and brain tumors.Prerequisite: BIOL-246 with a minimum grade of C-.

 BIOL 485 Topics in Biology: Trees This course focuses on how trees impact human welfare and influence the environment.
 We will examine tree structure, physiology and ecology.
 We will discuss how conventional and urban forests are managed, how fire and climate change influence tree growth and regeneration, and how forests could provide climate change mitigation.
 We will also examine how trees impact social behavior and provide ecosystem services.
 Students will discuss current peer reviewed and popular press literature.
 The class will be discussion, lecture and field based.
-Students will experience activities that will enhance their understanding and appreciation of trees on campus and at the Lillian Anderson Arboretum.Prerequisite: BIOL-112,BIOL-123,BIOL-224, and BIOL246 All course prerequisites must be met with a minimum grade of C-.
+Students will experience activities that will enhance their understanding and appreciation of trees on campus and at the Lillian Anderson Arboretum.Prerequisite: BIOL-224 and BIOL-246 with a minimum grade of C-.

-BIOL 486 Animal Development and Evolution This course will explore the developmental and evolutionary basis of the morphological biodiversity of animals.
+BIOL 486 Topics in Biology: Animal Development & This course will explore the developmental and evolutionary basis of the morphological biodiversity of animals.
 Topics will include the fundamental pathways by which cells, tissues, organ systems and body plans develop, and how those pathways are modified during evolution.
 The course will integrate multiple levels of biological organization, ranging from molecular genetics, to cell biology, to organismal biology.
-Emphasis will be placed on reading and analysis of primary literature.Prerequisite: Must have previously taken BIOL-112; BIOL-123; and BIOL-224 BIOL-246; All course prerequirsites must be met with a minimum grade of C-.
+Emphasis will be placed on reading and analysis of primary literature.Prerequisite: BIOL-224 and BIOL-246.
+All course prerequirsites must be met with a minimum grade of C-.